 With vaccination one of our best defences in the fight against Covid-19, we respectfully recommend that all visitors and residents take the opportunity to be vaccinated before conducting visits.

-We will continue to accept new residents into our homes to support those in the community who are in need of care.
+We are safely welcoming new residents into our homes to support those in the community who require care.

 To safeguard the health and wellbeing of our residents and care teams, we will carry out preadmission assessments remotely by telephone, video call, or email.
-This is to ensure that any new admissions are safe, appropriate, and do not put our residents and staff at risk.
+This is to ensure that any new admissions are safe and appropriate, and do not put our residents and staff at risk.

-If you have any further questions about our response to COVID-19 or the situation at your local home, simply call the Care Home Manager or Person in Charge at the home.
+If you have any further questions about our response to COVID-19 or the situation at your local Wren Retirement Living Care Home, simply call the care home manager or person in charge.